athmekr/DubaiLandmarks/README.md

 ### Learn the history of Dubai's Landmarks

-You can see a wide variety of Dubai's landamrks like Burj Khalifa, Burj Al Arab Jumeirah, Palm Jumeirah.
-Choose the landmark and learn its history!
+You can see a wide variety of Dubai's landamarks like Burj Khalifa, Burj Al Arab Jumeirah, Palm Jumeirah.
+Choose a landmark and learn its history!

 The project is still under construction.

 ## Getting Started